 The diocese has also chaplains in the many hospitals to be found within its geographical boundaries, and these chaplains are there to help in times of need and difficulty.

-Connor is currently seven years into a 10-year partnership with the Diocese of Yei in South Sudan.
+Connor is currently in a 10-year partnership with the Diocese of Yei in South Sudan.
 The diocese has funded the building of a school in the rural village of Mongo, 16 miles from Yei town.
 A number of teams have visited Yei in the past and Bishop Hilary of Yei has been to Connor on a number of occasions.
 Visits to South Sudan are suspended at present due to the ongoing civil unrest there, but the diocese continues to support its friends in Yei both prayerfully and practically.

 Through this website we endeavour to give you a flavour of the vibrant life and worship that goes on daily in Connor Diocese through the activities of our parishes, our people and our partners.